zeh/key-action-binder/README.md

 	// Evaluate actions in the game loop function gameLoop() {
-		// This is needed to reinterpret gamnepad state; should be automatic in the future binder.update();
+		// This is needed to reinterpret gamepad state; should be automatic in the future binder.update();

 		if (binder.action("move-left").activated) {